ThorstenHans/generator-bower/README.md

 - Install the generator: `npm install -g generator-bower`
 - Run: `yo bower`
 - Run: `grunt` in order to run tetsts and compile bower component to js

+Note: Use --coffee to generate coffe script.

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)

 ## TODO ##

-1. Creating strategy to create a more organied code.
+1. Creating strategy to create a more organied code, generating Javascript code too.
 2. Generate JS as default and coffee script with --coffee argument.
+3. Todo more secure tests.